 Triadic color combination

-Triadic color schemes use three colors located at the vertices of an equilateral triangle on a color wheel.
+Triadic color schemes use 3 colors located at the vertices of an equilateral triangle on a color wheel.
 This is the most popular color scheme.
-You can use one color for the background and the other two for content and highlights.
+You can use one color for the background and the other 2 for content and highlights.

 Triadic color scheme

 Complementary colors are opposite to each other on the color wheel.
 If you want to increase the contrast between the foreground and background, use complementary colors.
 You can use them if you need to draw attention to a specific element (like a CTA button).